monicamendesmontanha/ts-test/README.md

-# Smokeball TypeScript Coding Challenge

 ## System Requirements

-The coding challenge requires the following to be installed on your development machine;
+It requires the following to be installed on your development machine;
 * [nodejs](https://nodejs.org/en/download/) version 12 or above.
 * A [git](https://git-scm.com/downloads) client.

 ## Installation

-1. Fork the `ts-test` repository to your personal github account.
-2. Clone the `ts-test` repository from your personal github account onto your development machine.
-3. Open a terminal and `cd` into the root directory of the `ts-test` repository.
-4. Execute `npm install` in the terminal.
+* Execute `npm install` in the terminal.

-## Challenge Instructions
+## Instructions

-Your challenge is to implement the `getArnieQuotes()` function, which is exported from `./src/get-arnie-quotes.ts`.
+The challenge is to implement the `getArnieQuotes()` function, which is exported from `./src/get-arnie-quotes.ts`.

 The `getArnieQuotes()` function accepts an array of strings, with each string containing a URL.

 The unit tests in `./src/get-arnie-quotes.spec.ts` will provide pre-defined URLs to the function and test your function's implementation.
 To run the unit tests, execute `npm test` in the terminal.

 The goal is to write an implementation of `getArnieQuotes()` that meets all requirements and passes all unit tests.

 ## Requirements
 `getArnieQuotes()` must perform the following on every passed in URL